beejathon/portfolio/README.md

 ## Reflection

 The first refactor of my portfolio in 2023 added a blog section as part of a full stack app and was focused primarily on practicing the Context API and fetching and loading data performantly.
-On year later I've refactored with Vite + React + React Router Data API + Tailwind CSS + ShadCN.
+One year later I've refactored with Vite + React + React Router Data API + Tailwind CSS + ShadCN.
 As I continue to progress and learn more I plan to refactor this portfolio to showcase my projects as well as my adoption of new tech.